muhammadawaisshaikh/angular-ecommerce-supabase/README.md

 The project includes SQL setup files for the database schema:

+- `database-setup-guest-orders.sql` - **Recommended**: Database schema with guest order support
-- `database-setup.sql` - Complete database schema
+- `database-setup.sql` - Original database schema (requires authentication)
 - `database-setup-safe.sql` - Safe version with proper constraints
 - `check-database.sql` - Verification queries

-To set up your database:
+**For Guest Orders (Recommended):**
 1. Go to **SQL Editor** in your Supabase dashboard
-2. Copy and paste the contents of `database-setup.sql` or `database-setup-safe.sql`
+2. Copy and paste the contents of `database-setup-guest-orders.sql`
 3. Run the SQL commands

+This will create tables that support both authenticated users and guest orders.

 ## 🚀 Running the Application